-The town centre displays a lack of vitality.
 Factors which impact on the image of the town include quality of built form; public realm; shopfronts; use of colour; maintenance and upkeep of buildings.
-Other issues which affect the vitality of Muine Bheag include poor mix of uses, lack of active frontages onto the street as well as the amount of social and cultural activity within the public realm.
+Other issues which would affect the vitality of Tullow include poor mix of uses, lack of active frontages onto the street as well as the amount of social and cultural activity within the public realm.

-Vacant sites, derelict buildings and empty shop units, in particular in the town centre, have a negative impact on the viability of the town and weaken its position as the primary commercial centre within the town.
-Whilst the town appears to have a good mix of retail, there is a very limited selection and a lack of competition in the core town centre, for example, there is only one newsagents in the town with a population of nearing 3,000, 2 clothes boutiques, 2 supermarkets, 1 café and 1 pub which is the sole location for hot meals during the day.
-Thus, Muine Bheag has little attraction to a daytime shopper and there is an outflow from the town to other nearby retail centres, such as Kilkenny and Carlow.
+Vacant sites, derelict buildings and empty shop units, in particular in the town centre, have a negative impact on the viability of a town and as a result weaken its position as the primary commercial centre within the town.
+Tullow has a good mix of retail in the core town centre, with 4 major supermarkets, 2 newsagents, 2 florists, several public houses, one which offers food all day, a café, clothes and gift outlets, several hair and beauty salons, 3 pharmacies, 2 banks, a credit union and more.
+Thus, Tullow offers services and shopping to a large population in the town and surrounding area.

-The lack of connectivity between the town core area and the surrounding residential developments also impacts on the viability of the town.
-Muine Bheag's urban fabric and image form a fundamental part of the town's character and therefore must be enhanced through the policies and objectives of this Local Area Plan.
-Measures such as increasing permeability, intensifying development and improving the overall image of Muine Bheag will consolidate and strengthen the town core and support its role as the principle commercial area.
+Tullow's urban fabric and image form a fundamental part of the town's character and therefore must be enhanced through the policies and objectives of this Local Area Plan.
+Measures such as increasing permeability, intensifying development and improving the overall image of Tullow will consolidate and strengthen the town core and support its role as the principle commercial area.
+The town would also benefit from the promotion of high quality shop fronts and use of colour schemes, such as heritage colours.